16 Vitamins (and Supplements) Doctors Actually Take Every Day

 $19.95, 200 mcg, 100 count

 “There have been multiple studies on the use of chromium for diabetes, and while there has been no clear, consistent benefit for all patients, the patients who had the best response to chromium were the ones on high doses of insulin.
 It is thought that chromium works by improving the responsiveness of the insulin receptor to insulin, thus making the insulin work better and more efficiently in the body.
-As an endocrinologist who does not have diabetes but has a family history of diabetes, I make sure that my multivitamin has at least 50 mcg of chromium.” –Rashmi S. Mullur, MD, an assistant clinical professor at the David Geffen School of Medicine at UCLA (Division of Endocrinology, Diabetes, and Metabolism) and associate chief of Integrative Medicine at the VA Greater Los Angeles Healthcare System
+As an endocrinologist who does not have diabetes but has a family history of diabetes, I make sure that my multivitamin has at least 50 mcg of chromium.” –Rashmi S. Mullur, MD, an assistant clinical professor at the David Geffen School of Medicine at UCLA (Division of Endocrinology, Diabetes, and Metabolism) and associate chief of Integrative Medicine at the VA Greater Los Angeles Healthcare System.
+Curious?
+Learn more about the best and worst supplements for managing diabetes.

 The antioxidants lutein and zeaxanthin